 This Topic Area deals with the unique challenges developing countries face in planning, financing, developing, maintaining and operating their transport infrastructure and services, especially with issues related to institutional governance, sustainable financing, rapid urbanization, rural-urban integration and regional disparities, and environmental sustainability.
 The subjects covered in this Topic Area include: (H1) Transport Policy, Planning and Financing in Developing Countries; (H2) Infrastructure Operation and Traffic Management in Developing Countries and (H5) Urban Transport in Developing Countries.

 This SIG has the multi-disciplinary studies involving policy, planning and financing in developing and emerging countries.
 The policy aspects cover the institutional capacity; governance structures; capacity building both government and private entities; policy and decision-making practices; and pricing of infrastructure services, etc. The planning aspects cover how well transport infrastructure plans are integrated with overall urban, national and regional plans, as well as the economic plans.
-The financing aspects cover innovative financing and funding issues in transportation including road funds, cost-recovery from users, public private partnership, and local government finance, including fiscal decentralization.
+The financing aspects cover innovative financing and funding issues in transportation including road funds, cost-recovery from users, public private partnership, and local government finance, including fiscal decentralisation.

 Chair: Ashish Verma,